S4nfs/AssureSense/README.md

 - Exposure to Python Backend using Rest API deployed on docker

 ### Known Bugs:
-Diarization bug: Return transcript events that include speaker labels in an utterances array are labbeled as only Speaker[0].
+Diarization bug: Return transcript events that include speaker labels in an utterances array are labeled as only Speaker[0].
 I'll fix this before we meet.

 ## Getting Started